-As well as making her lifecasts, CJ sculpts, paints, engraves, makes mosaics, illustrates and writes children's stories, designs (everything from shoes to furniture) and is an award-winning, published but admittedly quite profoundly dreadful poet.
+As well as making her lifecasts, CJ sculpts, paints, engraves, makes mosaics, illustrates and writes children's stories as well as an inappropriately comedic blog for adults, designs (everything from shoes to furniture) and is an award-winning, published but admittedly quite profoundly dreadful poet.
 CJ was named Creative Business Woman of the Year 2015 (KWIB Awards) and Rockabelly Lifecasts won Best Customer Service 2015 (KITA Awards) and is in the final of the 2017 KWIB Awards in no less than three categories (Customer Service, Creative Arts and Professional Achievement awards).
 In her spare time, CJ loves karaoke, watching classical ballet and haunting social media.
 CJ is also a fairly shoddy housewife and pretty lacklustre cook.
 She has refused point blank to iron anything since 1996 and she can't do anything even moderately presentable with her hair.
 But you can't have everything.

 André Masters honed his creative skills working with every conceivable material as a professional modelmaker for the film and television industry since 1995.
 Running his own successful business in Hampshire, André created everything from robots, historical and fantasy armour, props, animatronics, sets and even puppets to an unparalleled standard.
 As part of his film career, André was self-taught in the art of lifecasting from a very early age and has worked with many international movie stars and pop musicians.
 What was consistent about Andre's creations was how often clients commented that they were impeccable works of art in their own right, far too good for the split seconds they might be seen on the big screen.
 His desirable handmade work was frequently 'stolen' by the Hollywood A-listers who had used them on set, to be kept as lasting mementos or art pieces after the filming was complete.